-g.4) Derecognition of Non-Financial Assets:
+d.4) Derecognition of Non-Financial Assets:

-The derecognition of a financial asset, or part of it, when contractual rights over such financial asset's cash flows expire or are transferred.
-Risks and profits inherent to the holding thereof shall be substantially transferred under circumstances that shall be assessed by comparing the Group's exposure before and after the transfer, to the variation in the amounts and the net cash-flow calendar of the transferred asset.
+The Mutual Society derecognises a financial asset, or part of it, when contractual rights over such financial asset's cash flows expire or are transferred.
+Risks and profits inherent to the holding thereof shall be substantially transferred under circumstances that shall be assessed by comparing the Mutual Society's exposure before and after the transfer, to the variation in the amounts and the net cash-flow calendar of the transferred asset.

-g.5) Classification and valuation of financial liabilities:
+d.5) Classification and valuation of financial liabilities:

-For valuation purposes, the Mutual Society and subsidiary companies has classified all its financial liabilities as "Debts and payables", which are initially valued at their fair value (transaction price including transaction costs that are directly attributable).
-In subsequent valuations financial liabilities included within this category are valuated at their depreciated cost.
-Interest accrued are accounted for in the consolidated profit and loss account, by applying the effective interest rate method.
+For valuation purposes, the Mutual Society has classified all its financial liabilities as "Debts and payables", which are initially valued at their fair value (transaction price including transaction costs that are directly attributable).
+In subsequent valuations, financial liabilities included within this category are valuated at their depreciated cost.
+Interest accrued are accounted for in the profit and loss account, by applying the effective interest rate method.